-This value also controls the number of trees displayed when visualizing the trained model. if you want to see or print an ingle tree, you can set the value to 1; however, only one tree is produced (the tree with the initial set of parameters) and no further iterations are performed.
+If you set the value to 1; however, only one tree is produced (the tree with the initial set of parameters) and no further iterations are performed.

 Random number seed: Type an optional non-negative integer to use as the random seed value.
 Specifying a seed ensures reproducibility across runs that have the same data and parameters.

 By default, the random seed is set to 0, which means the initial seed value is obtained from the system clock.

 Train the model: